 - Nottingham Castle The redevelopment works at Nottingham Castle, restoring and redesigning the Castle and grounds, were completed ahead of the opening in June 2021. - Electric Vehicles The Council opened the first local authority run service centre for Ultra Low Emission Vehicles and securing funding for a scheme to enable local businesses to try low emission vehicles before buying them.
-The Council also introduced the first purpose built electric refuse collection vehicles in the world into its fleet.
-The vehicles are expected to save £32,000 in running costs and reduce Carbon Dioxide emissions by 52 tonnes per year. - Regeneration Throughout the pandemic work continued on regeneration schemes on the southern entrance to the City Centre including construction of a new car park and library on the Broadmarsh site and rejuvenation of City Buildings on Carrington Street using funding awarded by the Heritage Lottery Fund.
-This included a Solar PV installation of over 720 panels on the roof of the car park which will provide electricity to the car park, library and bus station and save over 53 tonnes of carbon in its first year of operation.

-- Council teams won 2 Best Service Teams awards for Parks, Grounds and Horticultural Services and Transport and Fleet Maintenance Association for Public Service Excellence (APSE) service awards for 2020.
-The Council was also shortlisted for Overall Council of the Year for in Service Delivery, Best Climate Action Initiative and Best Commercialisation and Entrepreneurship Initiative whilst the Cemetery & Crematorium service was also shortlisted in the Best team category. - Imagination Library The partnership between the Council, the Rotary Club of Nottingham and Small Steps Big Changes to support Dolly Parton's Imagination Library continued to deliver free books to local children aged under five to improve literacy in the city.
-By the end of March 2021 the scheme had delivered over 300,000 books to nearly 6,000 children. - Employment Support & Business Growth The Council has engaged over 2,000 people in employment support, placed over 900 into work and provided business support to over 6,000 businesses within Nottingham.
+The Council also introduced the first purpose built electric refuse collection vehicles in the world into its fleet. - Regeneration Work continued on regeneration schemes on the southern entrance to the City Centre including construction of a new car park and library on the Broadmarsh site This included a Solar PV installation on the roof of the car park which will provide electricity to the car park, library and bus station. - Council teams won 2 Best Service Teams awards for Parks, Grounds and Horticultural Services and Transport and Fleet Maintenance Association for Public Service Excellence (APSE) service awards for 2020. - Employment Support & Business Growth The Council has engaged over 2,000 people in employment support, placed over 900 into work and provided business support to over 6,000 businesses within Nottingham.
 It has also secured over £14m of external funding to support employment and business growth in the city. - Decarbonisation The Council secured over £14m of funding for energy efficiency projects within Nottingham.
-This will include retrofitting energy efficiency measures to over 1,000 social houses and a number of buildings across the Council estate. - Midlands Energy Hub The Midlands Energy Hub has continued to expand its work; Continued growth of the Midlands Energy Hub, who secured a range of funding and delivered key pieces of work such as the Parish Carbon Calculator; Social Housing Decarbonisation Technical Assistance Pilot; Low Carbon Transport Hubs; report on Low Carbon and Environmental Goods and Services Sector; Green Homes Grant Local Authority Delivery Scheme (GHG LAD) Phase 2 set up with all D2N2 local authorities notified of their grant allocation and 9 completed and 7 ongoing Stage 1 Rural Community Energy Fund projects with 3 Stage 2 projects in progress. - Events The Council ran a successful COVID-19 secure Christmas lights event at Wollaton Park which attracted over 100,000 visitors.
+This will include retrofitting energy efficiency measures to over 1,000 social houses. - Midlands Energy Hub The Midlands Energy Hub has continued securing a range of funding and delivering key pieces of work such as the Parish Carbon Calculator; Social Housing Decarbonisation Technical Assistance Pilot; Low Carbon Transport Hubs; report on Low Carbon and Environmental Goods and Services Sector; Green Homes Grant Local Authority Delivery Scheme (GHG LAD) Phase 2 set up with all D2N2 local authorities notified of their grant allocation and 9 completed and 7 ongoing Stage 1 Rural Community Energy Fund projects with 3 Stage 2 projects in progress. - Events The Council ran a successful COVID-19 secure Christmas lights event at Wollaton Park which attracted over 100,000 visitors.